Education: Security & Student Data Privacy Brief

 Is this legal advice about FERPA or CIPA?

 No. This page is general information.
-For legal interpretation of FERPA/CIPA obligations, consult counsel.
-We focus on practical security controls and defensible practices.
+For legal interpretation of FERPA or CIPA obligations, consult qualified counsel.
+We focus on practical security controls and defensible practices that support your compliance posture.

-Vendor and app sprawl plus over-permissioned access.
-If you cannot answer “who can access what,” you cannot protect student records consistently.
+Vendor and app sprawl combined with over-permissioned access.
+When you cannot answer who can access what student information, you cannot protect those records consistently.
+New tools get connected without clear data scope or ownership, and the access footprint grows silently.

 How do we handle BYOD and unmanaged devices?

-Segment networks, use identity controls, and define what can be accessed from unmanaged devices.
-For staff BYOD patterns, use managed apps/devices for higher-risk access.
+Segment networks, enforce identity controls, and define what can be accessed from unmanaged devices.
+For staff BYOD patterns, use managed apps or containerization for higher-risk access so that work data stays separable from personal content.

-What should we prioritize if ransomware is the concern?
+What should we prioritize if ransomware is the main concern?

 What evidence should we be able to show?

-Identity policies (MFA/conditional access), vendor inventory and tiers, log retention, backup restore test evidence, and a response plan with owners.
+Identity policies showing Multi-Factor Authentication (MFA) and conditional access coverage, a vendor inventory with tier assignments, log retention practices, backup restore test results, and a response plan with named owners.

-We help education teams implement identity-first controls, reduce vendor access risk, centralize logging, and build an evidence cadence that holds up in reviews.
+We help education teams implement identity-first controls, reduce vendor access risk, centralize logging, and build an evidence cadence that holds up under grant reviews and compliance audits.

 Sources & References